 The Orchestration server establishes a secure outbound connection over port 443 from inside the private network and looks for any incoming app requests.

 Once it receives the app request over the outbound connection, the Orchestration server will then communicate with the Linux server in the same private network using SSH.

 Orchestration Server Installation

 Orchestration server should be installed using the installer on a Linux server.
-You can find this installer in your Freshservice tenant in the Admin module, Helpdesk Productivity > Orchestration Centre > Orchestration Server > Download Windows Installer”.
+You can find this installer in your Freshservice tenant in the Admin module, Service Desk Productivity > Orchestration Centre > Orchestration Server > Download Windows Installer”.